 Minor surgery is performed Thursdays, and can be arranged after assessment by your doctor.
 Procedures are carried out by Dr Gazeley, who also performs surgery at the skin cancer clinic at St Lukes Hospital.
 Lesions removed include skin tags, cysts, ingrowing toe nails, symptomatic skin lesions and some types of skin cancer.

-We have 3 dermatologists who offer specialist clinics, Dr Goodwin-Jones, Dr Newell, and Dr Parsons.
+We have 5 dermatologists who offer specialist clinics, Dr Goodwin-Jones, Dr Newell, Dr Anne Marie Killeen, Dr Parsons and Dr Mark Gilhooly.
 They are supported by Dr London, Consultant Dermatologist from Bradford Teaching Hospitals, who also visits once a month.
 You will need a referral from your regular GP to be seen in the skin clinics.

 Dr Dawson provides a comprehensive and fully confidential sexual health clinic where men and women can be tested and treated for sexually transmitted infections, without the need to go to the hospital clinic.
 Please ask for a "green appointment" at reception if you would like to be seen.

 Sister Moreland and Dr Dawson have extensive experience and training in diabetic care.
 They offer an extended diabetic service both to patients at Springfield and patients referred in from other practices.
 We offer in-house laboratory testing to give instant results, and diabetic patients receive regular invitations by post to attend reviews.

 We have clinics at the surgery run by specially trained advisers, designed for adults who currently do little or no exercise but would like to get started.
 The aim is to increase peoples activity levels in a safe and controlled way to promote health and increase longevity.
 Advisers have a range of gyms, classes and activities to refer you into, depending on your current health and personal requirements.